bigwiv/Biopython-cn/chr14.rst

     12 TAATA
     20 TTATA

-It¡¯s just as easy to look for positions, giving rise to high log-odds scores against our motif:
+Itâ€™s just as easy to look for positions, giving rise to high log-odds scores against our motif:

 .. code:: verbatim